atomix/atomix.github.io/copycat/docs/internals.md

 <h2 id="state-machines">4 State machines</h2>

 Each server is configured with a state machine to which it applies committed commands and queries.
-State machines operations are executed in a separate state machine thread to ensure that blocking state machine operations do not block the internal server event loop.
+State machine operations are executed in a separate state machine thread to ensure that blocking state machine operations do not block the internal server event loop.

 Servers maintain both an internal state machine and a user state machine.
 The internal state machine is responsible for maintaining internal system state such as sessions and membership and applying commands and queries to the user-provided `StateMachine`.